-Two Cell Transplantation studies impact dental stem cell research for therapeutic purposesMay 8th, 2012 in Medical research /
+Two Cell Transplantation studies impact dental stem cell research for therapeutic purposesMay 8, 2012 in Medicine & Health / Medical research

 Two studies appearing in a recent issue of Cell Transplantation (20:11-12), now freely available online, evaluate stem cells derived from dental tissues for characteristics that may make them therapeutically useful and appropriate for transplantation purposes.